mjordan/persistent_identifiers/modules/localarks/README.md

 ## Introduction

-Drupal module that mints ARKs locally and redirects them from the Names To Things service back to the local Drupal.
-This allow you to create ARKs that look like "https://n2t.net/ark:/9999/jdlwicl" that automatically resolve to "https://yourdrupalhost.com/ark:/9999/jdlwicl".
+Drupal module that mints ARKs locally and redirects them from the Names To Things service at https://n2t.net back to the local Drupal.
+This allow you to create ARKs for nodes like `https://n2t.net/ark:/9999/jdlwicl` that automatically resolve to `https://yourdrupalhost.com/ark:/9999/jdlwicl`.
 This module automatically creates an alias from the local ARK to the node that contains the ARK in the configured identifier field.
-In other words, a user visiting "https://n2t.net/ark:/9999/jdlwicl" will redirect the user to the node with that ARK.
-This abilty lets you publish ARKs that use the persistent hostname "https://n2t.net" instead of your local Drupal's hostname.
+In other words, a user visiting `https://n2t.net/ark:/9999/jdlwicl` will be redirected to the node with that ARK.
+This abilty lets you publish ARKs that use the persistent hostname `https://n2t.net` instead of your local Drupal's hostname.

-Using "https://n2t.net/" in your ARKs is possible because N2T automatically redirects an ARK ("ark:/9999/jdlwicl" in the example above) to the base URL of the "name mapping authority" associated with the NAAN component of the ARK ("9999" in the above examples).
-When your Drupal instance is the target for this redirection from "https://n2t.et/", this module parses the ARKs and redirects the user to the appropriate node.
+Using `https://n2t.net/` in your ARKs is possible because N2T automatically redirects an ARK ("ark:/9999/jdlwicl" in the example above) to the base URL of the "name mapping authority" associated with the NAAN component of the ARK ("9999" in the above examples).
+When your Drupal instance is the target for this redirection from `https://n2t.net/`, this module parses the ARKs and redirects the user to the appropriate node.

-For the initial redirection from "https://n2t.net/" to work, your Drupal's base URL must be registered as your NAAN's name mapping authority.
+For the initial redirection from `https://n2t.net/` to work, your Drupal's base URL must be registered as your NAAN's name mapping authority.

 ## Requirements